 Under the PA Lemon Law, if a vehicle suffers a defect or non-conformity that substantially affects the use, value or safety of the vehicle, and the manufacturer cannot repair the defect or non-conformity after a reasonable number of attempts, the consumer is entitled to a new replacement vehicle or a full refund of the purchase price or cash compensation.
 What does that mean?
 It means that if your new vehicle breaks down repeatedly or has some other serious repetitive issues then you may have an opportunity to pursue a claim under the law.

 In Pennsylvania, three (3) repair attempts of the same defect are considered a reasonable number of attempts at repair.
 After that, the consumer can use the provisions of the PA Lemon Law to have the manufacturer replace the vehicle with a new one or give a full refund of the purchase price, or the consumer may receive cash compensation.
 Cash compensation is the most likely outcome in these matters as it allows the parties to settle their claims relatively quickly and hassle free.
 The law applies to your vehicle even if the manufacturer finally repairs the issues that were defective.

 Under a cash compensation scenario, the manufacturer offers “cash” to the buyer in return for giving up his/her claim.
-Cash means just that, a check to compensation the buyer for the defects that are apparent in the car.
+Cash means just that, a check as compensation to the buyer for the defects that are apparent in the car.
 The buyer then keeps the car and can either use the money as a down payment on a new car somewhere else, or, can use the money for whatever they want and keep the vehicle to drive.
 This works best where the manufacturer has actually repaired the defects that were present in the automobile.

 The Pennsylvania Lemon Law also provides that the manufacturer must pay the consumer’s reasonable attorney fees and costs for prosecution of the claim, in addition to all collateral charges suffered as a result of the defective vehicle.
 This means that the consumer can recover all monies spent on the defective vehicle, including all down payments, taxes, repair charges, interest and any other funds expended on the vehicle. (this only occurs when the vehicle is “bought back as a lemon”).
 As you can see, the PA Lemon Law is a very consumer friendly statute.